ForsakenNGS/PicoLED/README.md

 ## Example

-In the Repository xxx I supply an example application that will go trough a few test patterns followed by a loop of the example animations.
+In the Repository https://github.com/ForsakenNGS/PicoLedExample I supply an example application that will go trough a few test patterns followed by a loop of the example animations.

 ## API